OPEN FILE TRANSFER DEADLINE

 We meet Isidro Vidal Isidro Vidal started in traditional Galician music when he was only 7 years...

-The Cristóbal Soler's master class at CSM Galicia will be held from June 9 to 13, 2020 and is...
+The Cristóbal Soler's master class at CSM Galicia will be held from July 2 to 5, 2020 and is aimed...

 Description Alberto Arribas' master class will be held on May 9 and 10 at CSM Galicia.
 He has the...